awsdocs/amazon-pinpoint-developer-guide/doc-source/channels-custom.md

 + Replace *us\-east\-1* with the AWS Region where you use Amazon Pinpoint\.
 + Replace *111122223333* with your AWS account ID\.

-When you run the `add-permission` command, AWS Lambda returns the following output:
+When you run the `add-permission` command, Lambda returns the following output:

 ```
 {